 Before the 1996 cases began in court, Broken Rites alerted Melbourne media outlets about this newsworthy story.
 As a result, the conviction of Best was reported in the Melbourne Herald Sun, 24 July 1996 (on page 1) and 25 July 1996; The Australian, 26 July 1996; and the Melbourne Age, 25 July 1996.

-After a County Court trial in 1998, Best was found guilty on six counts involving two of these boys (one aged 9 and one aged 11).
+The 1998 court proceedings resulted in Best being found guilty on six counts involving two of these boys (one aged 9 and one aged 11).
 The charges again involved indecent touching of the genital region.

 Broken Rites was present in the Melbourne County Court on 27 March 1998 when Judge James Duggan sentenced Best to 24 months' jail (with a minimum of 12 months before becoming eligible for parole).
 In his sentencing remarks, the judge said Best had indecently abused a Grade 4 boy four times as he sat next to the pupil in class pretending to take an interest in his work.
 He also twice abused a Grade 6 boy in the school's sick bay, the judge said.